 - Members of school-based teams can request support from the Learning Services Behaviour Support team.
 Typically, requests are made by school counsellors, school administrators, or team leaders of a school-based team.

-- When high-risk behavioural challenges are accompanied by diagnosed disabilities in sensory, cognitive and neurological areas, an Inclusion Teacher may provide support on a case-by-case basis.
+- When high-risk behavioural challenges are accompanied by diagnosed disabilities in sensory, cognitive and neurological areas, Learning Services will provide support on a case-by-case basis.

 - To request more information or to request a workshop session, schools can contact Learning Services.